 To keep up to date with the latest developments with Malarex, please read our blog:

-Welcome to the Malarex website.
-We supply high quality, CE certified, simple-to-use malaria diagnostic test kits for business and leisure travellers, resident expatriates and rotational overseas workers, gap year students, aid workers and others who are visiting or working in malaria endemic areas.
+Thank you for visiting us.
+We supply high quality, CE certified, simple-to-use malaria diagnostic test kits for business and leisure travellers, resident expatriates and rotational overseas workers, aid workers and others who are visiting or working in malaria endemic areas.

 Our kits are: